kerwenwwer/final-project/README.md

 # final-project
 This is my final-project in programming language class

-I using Allegro API to build my C language Project
+I using Allegro API to build my Project

 ### Install Allegro